 6. Try an Anti-Anxiety Supplement Containing L-Tryptophan, L-Theanine or Melatonin

 Other popular ingredients in anti-anxiety supplements include the amino acids L-Tryptophan and L-Theanine, both of which offer calming properties and increase the release of “feel good” serotonin in your dog’s body.
 In addition, some calming products for dogs contain a small amount of melatonin, which can help regulate and improve their sleep.
 All these of these ingredients are available in some chews such as this.
+This calming chew is also available on Amazon.

 7. Experiment with Using Your Own Scent & Sound to Calm Your Australian Shepherd